jiaxin4/jiaxin4.github.io/_pages/about.md

 ## Overview of My Research
-I have broad research interests in Causal inference, semiparametric theory, policy learning, experimental design, longitudinal methods, and machine learning.
+I have broad research interests in causal inference, semiparametric theory, policy learning, experimental design, longitudinal methods, and machine learning.
+In particular, I have worked on the following,

 - estimate causal effects in longitudinal settings with time-varying treatments;
+- develop doubly robust estimator in the presence of missing data;
+- derive semiparametric models in causal inference;
-- Alzheimer's disease
+- Applying statistical methods to Alzheimer’s disease research.